South African Border War: Cold War tensions and the border militarisation

-The insurgency begins, 1964–1974
+Beginning of insurgency (1964–1974)

 Early guerrilla incursions

-In November 1960, Ethiopia and Liberia had formally petitioned the ICJ for a binding judgement, rather than an advisory opinion, on whether South Africa remained fit to govern South West Africa.
-Both nations made it clear that they considered the implementation of apartheid to be a violation of Pretoria's obligations as a mandatory power.
+In November 1960, Ethiopia and Liberia had formally petitioned the ICJ for a binding judgment, rather than an advisory opinion, on whether South Africa remained fit to govern South West Africa.
+Both nations emphasised that they considered the implementation of apartheid to be a violation of Pretoria's obligations as a mandatory power.
 The National Party government rejected the claim on the grounds that Ethiopia and Liberia lacked sufficient legal interest to present a case concerning South West Africa.
-This argument suffered a major setback on 21 December 1962 when the ICJ ruled that as former League of Nations member states, both parties had a right to institute the proceedings.
+This argument suffered a major setback on 21 December 1962 when the ICJ ruled that, as former League of Nations member states, both parties had a right to institute the proceedings.

-Around March 1962 SWAPO President Sam Nujoma visited the party's refugee camps across Tanzania, describing his recent petitions for South West African independence at the Non-Aligned Movement and the UN.
+Around March 1962, SWAPO President Sam Nujoma visited the party's refugee camps across Tanzania, describing his recent petitions for South West African independence at the Non-Aligned Movement and the UN.
 He pointed out that independence was unlikely in the foreseeable future, predicting a "long and bitter struggle".
 Nujoma personally directed two exiles in Dar es Salaam, Lucas Pohamba and Elia Muatale, to return to South West Africa, infiltrate Ovamboland and send back more potential recruits for SWALA.
-Over the next few years Pohamba and Muatale successfully recruited hundreds of volunteers from the Ovamboland countryside, most of whom were shipped to Eastern Europe for guerrilla training.
+Over the next few years, Pohamba and Muatale successfully recruited hundreds of volunteers from the Ovamboland countryside, most of whom were shipped to Eastern Europe for guerrilla training.
 Between July 1962 and October 1963 SWAPO negotiated military alliances with other anti-colonial movements, namely in Angola.
 It also absorbed the separatist Caprivi African National Union (CANU), which was formed to combat South African rule in the Caprivi Strip.
 Outside the Soviet bloc, Egypt continued training SWALA personnel.
 By 1964 others were also being sent to Ghana, Algeria, the People's Republic of China, and North Korea for military instruction.
 In June of that year, SWAPO confirmed that it was irrevocably committed to the course of armed revolution.